Kingston Mill Historic District

 The Kingston Mill Historic District is a 49 acre historic district in Kingston, New Jersey.
-It is roughly bounded by the Millstone, River, and Princeton-Kingston Roads in the townships of Princeton in Mercer County, South Brunswick in Middlesex County, and Franklin in Somerset County.
-It was added to the National Register of Historic Places on April 10, 1986 for its significance in engineering, exploration/settlement, industry, and transportation.
-The district includes 16 contributing buildings and 2 contributing structures.
+It consists of the historic Kingston Mill on the Millstone River and surrounding colonial and Federal-era structures, including several houses and an 18th-century stone bridge.
+It is notable for containing the home of Henry Greenland, likely the first European-built house in what is now Princeton, New Jersey.
+The district was added to the National Register of Historic Places in 1986 for its significance in engineering, exploration/settlement, industry, politics/government, and transportation.
+The district's territory is shared between Princeton, South Brunswick, and Franklin Township.
+(Note: Located in Mercer, Middlesex, and Somerset counties respectively.)